Inspiring volunteers: Jack and Tony, bike mechanics at New Roots

 New Roots is a Birmingham-based charity that has been around for over 20 years.
 Their aim is to help people 'realise the skills necessary towards leading an independent and fulfilled life'.

 Jack and Tony are bike mechanics at New Roots, and were recently awarded with a Certificate of Thanks.
 The mechanics, who appear on Cycling UK's Roll of Honour devote much of their spare time to sorting out bikes for the local community, a vital service, particularly during lockdown.
+The club have progressed to run weekly led rides for the community to get involved with, providing bikes to participants without access to their own bike and providing opportunity for social interaction and improved physical welbeing.

 Jack, aged 23, had been living on the streets when he met Steve and became involved in the project.
 He was already a cyclist and knew a little bit about bike mechanics, so started volunteering in his spare time before eventually undertaking a Level 2 Advanced cycle mechanic qualification with Chris Alston of Cycling UK.